rjmccallumbigl/Using-the-VS-Code-Debugger-for-Azure-PowerShell-intro-/README.md

 We can see all of the VM objects returned in our array, the internal functions such as "length", the return values' types, etc.

+(BTW, if you're curious about catFacts.ps1, I was adapting [this script](C:\Users\rymccall\GitHub\Using-the-VS-Code-Debugger-for-Azure-PowerShell-intro-\README.md) to understand PowerShell API calls, definitely not preparing to prank co-workers, I swear.)

 ### Azure PowerShell Script

 Now, let's say we have a slightly more complicated script that creates a new VM.